 Relishing the Coffee

 The highlight though was the Japanese brewing.
-The plain thermal-mechanical process takes the hot water to the upper flask that has coffee powder in it.
-As the bottom cools, it sends back the brewed coffee back to the bottom beaker – ready to serve.
+The plain thermal-mechanical process takes the hot water to the upper flask that has the coffee powder in it.
+As the bottom cools, it sends back the brewed coffee to the bottom beaker – ready to serve.
 Light nuanced coffee is great with Arabica Beans.

 No Plastic is Possible!